Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 This workflow when called will perform the following steps:

 - Check out the code repository and set the path context given as input to the path containing the terraform module.
+- Scan IaC in the path provided for any vulnerabilities or issues (Published to GitHub Security Tab)
 - Install and use the version of terraform as per the input.
 - Format check the terraform module code.
 - Initialize the terraform module in the given path.